The Troubleshooters (American TV series): Production

 The Troubleshooters was a Meridian Productions-United Artists Television production, the first network television show produced by United Artists.
+Episodes were filmed by Filmaster Productions, Incorporated, at Republic Studios in Studio City, California.
 Frank P. Rosenberg and John Gibbs produced the series, and Robert Altman was among its episode directors.

 Broadcast history

 The Troubleshooters premiered on September 11, 1959, and 26 episodes were produced.
 It aired on NBC on Fridays at 8:00 p.m.
 Eastern Time.
 The show was cancelled after a single season, and its last new episode was broadcast on April 1, 1960.
 Prime-time reruns of The Troubleshooters then aired in its regular time slot until June 17, 1960.